$5 for 6 wines

 Palaia’s offerings are accessible to everyone from people just starting to explore the world of wine to seasoned tasters who have been on the road for years.
 Between the music playing, the wine flowing, the friendly staff, and the overall relaxed vibe of the place, Palaia Winery will make sure that your mojo is rising by the time you leave.

-New Year’s Day, Easter, Thanksgiving, Christmas Day
+New Year’s Day, Easter, Fourth of July, Thanksgiving, Christmas Day

 Palaia’s winemaker Joe Palaggi is from Hazleton, PA.
 He learned to make wine from his grandfather, but as his interest grew he took classes and seminars to improve his skills.
 At first he made wine at home, then with the purchase of the farm he began increasing his production.
 Today he makes about 3,500 cases a year.